Meet Dr Kat

 Dr. Kat Lederle, PhD, MSc, Founder, Head of Sleep Health, Somnia

 I am Somnia’s sleep scientist and chronobiologist.
 I hold a PhD in Human Circadian Physiology and Behaviour, and an MSc in Biosciences and am one of the leading experts in the field of sleep therapy.
-My approach to sleep and circadian health is compassionate and comprehensive and draws on the latest scientific evidence and proven behavioural techniques.
+My approach to sleep and circadian health is compassionate and holistic and draws on the latest scientific evidence and proven behavioural change techniques.

 Over my career, I have helped hundreds of people sleep well.
 As well as working with individuals, I have advised national and international organisations in safety-critical industries about sleep health and worked with managers and workforces around the world to address issues linked to fatigue and sleep deprivation.